Paris Pont de la Concorde Bridge in France

 Work started, but then came the French Revolution and the storming of the Bastille on 14th July 1789, yet this was not a complete disaster, because some of the dimension stones and dressed stone from the demolished Bastille prison were used to build sections of the new bridge.

-The bridge was completed in 1791 and named the Pont Louis XVI, then it changed to the Pont de la Revolution, and then to the Pont de la Concorde during the reign of Napoleon Bonaparte I, who also had eight figures of generals that had died in battles placed on the bridge in 1810.
+Eventually the bridge was completed in 1791 and named the Pont Louis XVI, then it changed to the Pont de la Revolution, and then to the Paris Pont de la Concorde bridge during the reign of Napoleon Bonaparte I, who also had eight figures of generals that had died in battles placed on the bridge in 1810.

 However, during the Bourbon Restoration in 1814, this bridge in Paris reverted back to the original name of Pont Louis XVI and the statues of generals from the Empire were removed and replaced with twelve whitel marble monumental statues including those of ministers such as Colbert and Richelieu.

-Yet by 1830 this historical bridge over the River Seine had its name changed yet again, and this time it was back to the Pont de la Concorde, which has remained the same every since, but the marble statues were found to be too heavy for the bridge, and they were removed and taken to Chateau Versailles.
+Yet by 1830 this historical bridge over the River Seine had its name changed yet again, and this time it was back to the Paris Pont de la Concorde bridge in France, which has remained the same every since, but the marble statues were found to be too heavy for the bridge, and they were removed and taken to Chateau Versailles.

-About the Pont de la Concorde bridge in Paris
+About the Paris Pont de la Concorde Bridge in France

 Pont de la Concorde western side